semanticarts/ontology-toolkit/README.md

                         Merge all inputs into a single ontology with the given IRI and version
   -s, --strip-versions  Remove versions from imports.
+  -o {xml,turtle,nt}, --output-format {xml,turtle,nt}
+                        Output format
 ```

-The graphic sub-command will create either a comprehensive diagram showing ontology modules together with classes, object properties and "Things" together with the path of imports, or (if the 'wee' option is selected) a simple diagram of ontology modules and the import hierarchy.
+The `graphic` sub-command will create either a comprehensive diagram showing ontology modules together with classes, object properties and "Things" together with the path of imports, or (if the 'wee' option is selected) a simple diagram of ontology modules and the import hierarchy.
 Graphics are exported both as ```png``` files and also as a ```dot``` file.
 This ```dot``` file can be used with Graphviz or with web tools such as [Model Viewer](http://www.semantechs.co.uk/model-viewer)

 ```
 $ python ontology-toolkit.py graphic -h